GuancheGamer/landing/docs/install.md

 ## IW5

-### I just want to update / already have the game installed?
+### I just want to update / I already have MW3 installed
 If you already have the game installed from steam or had a previous update of Plutonium then you can skip the below section and move onto the [Installing the DLC](#installing-the-dlc) section.

 ### Installing the base game (Modern Warfare 3)